skadio/text2model/README.md

-# MiniZinc Code Generation using LLMs
+# Text2Zinc Leaderboard Code Generation and Evaluation

-A unified pipeline for generating MiniZinc code for all the problems in [Text2Zinc](https://huggingface.co/datasets/skadio/text2zinc) dataset using different prompting strategies with OpenAI's GPT models.
+A unified pipeline for generating/evaluating MiniZinc code for all the problems in [Text2Zinc](https://huggingface.co/datasets/skadio/text2zinc) dataset using different prompting strategies with OpenAI's GPT models.

 ## Setup